-If there are not many records in a table, they are all shown in the result grid after retrieving data from a table or after executing the SELECT statement.
+If there are not many records in a table, they are all shown in the result grid after retrieving data from a table or after executing a SELECT statement.
 If you want to sort these records or use a filter, the filtering and sorting procedures are performed on the client side and all available records are processed.

-But if there are many records in a table, they are not displayed after executing the SELECT statement or retrieving data at once, because such action can cause hanging of the client machine or some other problems associated with too much data to operate.
+But if there are many records in a table, they are not displayed after executing a SELECT statement or retrieving data at once, because such action can cause hanging of the client machine or some other problems associated with too much data to operate.

 The other case when not all records are displayed in the grid, is when Paginal Mode is on and there are more records then the number of records displayed on one page.
 In these cases, if you perform client-side sorting or filtering, only records available on the client machine are processed.
 That means you will not get a complete result of filtering or sorting.
 That’s why Data Generator performs server-side filtering or sorting when not all records can be displayed in the grid.